andrescarlos2211/Que-Como-Donde/README.md

-This site was designed using a lot of templates, credits to each author :relieved:
+This site was designed using a lot of templates, credits for each author :relieved: